CorradoMotta/ASV_interface/README.md

 MB as cache size.
 Mapbox term of service should be consulted to check if the size can be incremented.
 As a workaround, it is possible to create multiple databases (all of them shall have the name mapboxgl.db to work) and store them in different directories.
 Then, in the conf.ini file, you can set the path to the database you are interested in for that specific area.
+Note that if you are connected to internet, mapbox will start to save the new tiles and replace the one in your database.
+So always keep a safe copy of your offline databases!

 The following steps are required to download offline maps: